 Starting with the major scale, you will find they are arranged in the following notes:

-When you consider these notes on the fretboard diagram above, you will see that the scale flows perfectly and is similar to standard tuning, just shifted.
+Consider these notes on the fretboard diagram above.
+You will see that the scale flows perfectly and is similar to standard tuning, just shifted.

 The minor scale in drop A is very interesting as it doesn’t contain any flats or sharps.
 It consists of the following notes: